You are here

 Watch Kenny Bräck wrestle the P1 LM up Goodwood hillclimb in record time

-You might remember that at last year’s Goodwood Festival of Speed, a Swedish chap called Kenny Bräck (a former Indy 500 winner) drove a road-legal McLaren P1 LM up the hill in the frankly ridiculous time of 47.07 seconds.
+You might remember that at the 2016 Goodwood Festival of Speed, a Swedish chap called Kenny Bräck (a former Indy 500 winner) drove a road-legal McLaren P1 LM up the hill in the frankly ridiculous time of 47.07 seconds.
 It’s the fastest time ever recorded by a road-legal car, beating the previous record (a Nissan GT-R Nismo) by a little over two seconds.

 Bräck’s run looked impressive enough from the outside, but Goodwood’s just released the on-board footage.
 You must watch it immediately.
 We know from videos like this that Bräck is, to put it lightly, a talented chap, but watching him thread the LM up the tight, twisty and bumpy Goodwood Hill is quite something.